jingkai02/datathon_2021/README.md

 # datathon_2021
 Project for Datathon 2021

-## Purpose:
-To provide recommendations on additional major/certificates to take based on current major and classes taken

 ## Workload:
 1. scrape the internet for datasets
    i) Major Guide (start with Data Science)